-And aside from milk, are dairy products generally safe for the canine species?
+This leads to another question regarding dairy products for dogs in general.
+Are they safe for the canine species?
 Will they benefit from the high protein, vitamins and minerals that are present in milk products?
-You are probably surprised to find out that milk products should not be given to dogs.
-This just goes to show how different the human system is from the canine system.
+You may be shocked to learn that milk products should not be given to dogs.
+This is yet another instance showing how different the human system is from the canine system.

-Milk and milk-based products contain a large amount of lactose and the human body has the necessary enzymes to break down this component to be absorbed by the body.
-In the case of dogs, however, they don’t have enough of these enzymes to process lactose.
+Milk and milk-based products contain a large amount of lactose.
+The human body normally has the necessary enzymes to break down this component to be absorbed by the body.
+In the case of dogs, however, they don’t have enough of these enzymes to properly process lactose.
 In short, dogs are lactose-intolerant just like some people are.

 Can I Give My Dog Milk?
 Answer: No